Professor of Aerospace Studies (PAS)

 Major Joseph R. Niez

-Maj Niez graduated from Embry-Riddle Aeronautical University in 2011 with a Bachelor of Science in Research Meteorology, earning his commission through the Reserve Officer Training Program, and later earning his navigator wings in 2013 from Pensacola Naval Air Station, Florida.
+Maj.
+Niez graduated from Embry-Riddle Aeronautical University in 2011 with a Bachelor of Science in Research Meteorology, earning his commission through the Reserve Officer Training Corp Program and later earning his navigator wings in 2013 from Pensacola Naval Air Station, Florida.
 He has served in various assignments as an evaluator weapons system officer with more than 1,770 hours in the B-52H.
-Maj Niez served as Team Chief, responsible for planning and launching four B-52s in the fastest contingency deployment response to Air Force Central Command in bomber history.
-Maj Niez achieved instructor upgrade prior to his first combat deployment supporting Operation Inherent Resolve and Operation Freedom Sentinel, and accrued over 400 combat hours, striking over 140 targets.
+Of note, he deployed supporting Operation Inherent Resolve and Operation Freedom Sentinel, and accrued over 400 combat hours, striking over 140 targets.
 He was the lead Weapons System Officer for a combat operation that directly led to the safe recovery of two American civilians in danger of imminent capture by ISIL forces in Syria.
-His actions lead to the recognition of his aircraft commander by the Chief of Staff of the Air Force for the 2017 Portraits of Courage award.
+His actions led to the recognition of his aircraft commander by the Chief of Staff of the Air Force for the 2017 Portraits in Courage award.

 Education

-- 2011 - Bachelor of Science, Research Meteorology, Embry-Riddle Aeronautical University, Daytona Beach, Florida
+- 2011 - Bachelor of Science, Research Meteorology, Embry-Riddle Aeronautical University, Daytona Beach, Fla.

-- 2013 - Undergraduate Combat Systems Officer Training, Pensacola Naval Air Station, Florida
+- 2013 - Undergraduate Combat Systems Officer Training, Pensacola Naval Air Station, Fla.

 - 2019 - Squadron Officer School, Maxwell AFB, Ala.